 In 48 states, there are now more than 350 Area Health Education Centers (AHEC) similar to Central AHEC.
 Each state has at least one AHEC Program Office which functions as a lead administrator.
 In Connecticut, the Program Office is housed within the University of Connecticut School of Medicine.
 It provides administrative leadership to three other Connecticut AHEC offices in addition to Central AHEC.

-The additional centers are located in Bridgeport (Southwestern AHEC), Jewett City (Southeastern AHEC), and Waterbury (Northwestern AHEC).
-The core funding for Connecticut AHEC operations comes from the HRSA and the Connecticut Department of Higher Education.
+Eastern AHEC – Primary location is New London with an additional office in Willimantic, Northwestern AHEC is in Waterbury and Southwestern AHEC is located in Shelton.
+The core funding for Connecticut AHEC operations comes from HRSA and the Connecticut Department of Higher Education.